ThreeSixtyGiving/standard/documentation/guidance/publish-data-openly.md

 Publishers submit their valid 360Giving data files to the Data Registry using the 360Giving data file submission form.
 See our guidance on [how to submit your data to the Registry](../../guidance/submit-data/)

 ### When your grants will appear in GrantNav and GrantVis
-In order for data to be included in 360Giving tools, the data needs to meet these three criteria:
+For data to be included in 360Giving tools, it must meet these criteria:
-- Included on the 360Giving Data Registry;
+- Be included in the 360Giving Data Registry
-- Openly licensed;
+- Have an open license
-- Valid according to the schema used for the 360Giving Data Standard.
+- Validate against the 360Giving Data Standard schema

 **GrantNav** and **GrantVis** are updated on a daily basis.
 This means your data will appear there the day after a file is submitted to the Data Registry.